Fabz29/breadcrumb-bundle/README.md

 ## License

-The bundle is developped by Fabien ZANETTI and can be used only by himself.
+The bundle is developped by Fabien ZANETTI.
-Copyright Fabz29.
-All Rights reserved
+Licence MIT